kekyo/chibicc-cil-toolchain/README.md

 Hello world with chibias!
 ```

-Yes, this example uses the `System.Console.WriteLine()` defined in the `mscorlib` assembly file in the
+Yes, this example uses the `System.Console.WriteLine()` defined in the `mscorlib.dll` assembly file in the
 Windows environment (WSL).
 But now you know how to reference assemblies from chibias.

 Linux and other operating systems can be used in the same way, by adding references you need.
-Or, if you have assembled code that is purely computational, you do not need any references to other assemblies:
+Also, if you assemble code that uses only built-in types (see below), you do not need references to other assemblies:

 ```
 .function int32 main